Video game addiction: Management

 As concern over video game addiction grows, the use of psychopharmacology, psychotherapy, twelve-step programs, and use of continuing developing treatment enhancements have been proposed to treat this disorder.
 Empirical studies indeed indicate that internet gaming disorder is associated with detrimental health-related outcomes.
 However, the clinical trials of potential treatments remain of low quality, except for cognitive-behavioral therapies, which shows efficacy to reduce gaming disorder and depressive symptoms but not total time spent.
 Although there is a scientific consensus that cognitive-behavioral therapy is preferable to pharmacological treatment, it remains difficult to make definitive statements about its benefits and efficiency due to methodological inconsistencies and lack of follow-up.
 Since efficacious treatments have not been well established, prevention of video gaming disorder is crucial.
+There is some simple and effective coping methods individuals effected by gaming addiction could incorporate into their everyday life, these strategies included; setting a time limit devoted to gaming, keeping technology out of an individual's bedroom to create a healthier environment, and participating in physical activities and exercise.
 Some evidence suggest that up to 50% of people affected by the internet gaming disorder may recover naturally.

-Some countries, such as South Korea, China, the Netherlands, Canada, and the United States, have responded to the perceived threat of video game addiction by opening treatment centres.
+Some countries, such as Singapore, South Korea, China, the Netherlands, Germany, Canada, and the United States, have responded to the perceived threat of video game addiction by opening treatment centres.

 China

 China was the first country to treat "internet addiction" clinically in 2008.
 The Chinese government operates several clinics to treat those who overuse online games, chatting and web surfing.
 Treatment for the patients, most of whom have been forced to attend by parents or government officials, includes various forms of pain including shock therapy.
 In August 2009, Deng Sanshan was reportedly beaten to death in a correctional facility for video game and Web addiction.
-Most of the addiction "boot camps" in China are actually extralegal militaristically managed centers, but have remained popular despite growing controversy over their practices.
+Most of the addiction "boot camps" in China are actually extralegal militaristically managed centres, but have remained popular despite growing controversy over their practices.

 In 2019, China set up a curfew, banning minors from playing between certain hours.
-In 2021, China government published a new policy to force corporations to only serve underage teenagers on Friday, Saturday, and Sunday between 8 pm to 9 pm.
+In 2021, the government of China published a new policy to force corporations to only serve underage teenagers on Friday, Saturday, and Sunday between 8 pm to 9 pm.

+Germany

+Germany has many treatment centres for behavioral addictions but only a few that directly treat video game or internet gaming addiction.
+One of the first outpatient clinics in Germany to offer group therapy for computer game and internet addiction is the Sabine M. Grüsser-Sinopoli Outpatient Clinic for Behavioral Addictions in Mainz.